Colinax/Fraggy-Backend-Theme/README.md

 # Changelog

-## v2.1.3 - released on 2019-07-15
+## v2.1.4 - released on 2019-07-16

- * Added WBCE version check for auto updates
+ * Added workaround to get always a white background

 ## Older versions